 - Get washcloths ready in the shower

-- Adjust the water to lukewarm
+- Adjust to lukewarm water

 - Double-check the water temperature before you bring the baby in the shower.